 Too many people wear weight belts too often.
-Unless you have a back injury or other medical reason -- or are lifting a lot of weight -- the weight belt may let your core muscles slack off.
-And you need your core muscles all the time in everyday life.
+Unless you have a back injury or other medical reason -- or are lifting a lot of weight -- the weight belt lets your core muscles slack off.
+You need your core muscles all the time in everyday life.
 A weak core also makes you more prone to back injuries.

 The solution: Back off the weight belt unless it's necessary.